MicrosoftDocs/visualstudio-docs/docs/code-quality/in-source-suppression-overview.md

 - **Target**: An identifier that specifies the target on which the warning is being suppressed.
 It must contain a fully qualified component name.

-When you see warnings in Visual Studio, you can view examples of `SuppressMessage` by [adding a suppression to the global suppression file](../code-quality/use-roslyn-analyzers.md#suppress-violations).
+When you see warnings in Visual Studio, you can view examples of `SuppressMessageAttribute` by [adding a suppression to the global suppression file](../code-quality/use-roslyn-analyzers.md#suppress-violations).
 The suppression attribute and its required properties appear in a preview window.

 ### SuppressMessageAttribute usage